 E) A US Employer Identification Number(EIN).
 You don’t have to be a US corporation or of any legal status in relation to the US to get this number.
-You would simply need to fill out the online form 10-BEN on the irs.gov website (the US government tax collection agency) to get you ITIN number, which can be used in place of a US Social Security Number for EIN application.
+You would simply need to fill out the online form W7 on the irs.gov website (the US government tax collection agency) to get you ITIN number, which can be used in place of a US Social Security Number for EIN application.

 4) What do I need to do to be in compliance with US taxes/laws?